From The History of Philosophy: A Short Survey

 Radical Skepticism and Natural Belief

-During the 17th and 18th centuries, Britain certainly had its fair share of rationalist philosophers, particularly of the Platonist variety.
+During the seventeenth and eighteenth-centuries, Britain certainly had its fair share of rationalist philosophers, particularly of the Platonist variety.
 However, Britain’s philosophy was soon dominated by an alternative and more scientific view that knowledge is gained primarily or mainly through the five senses.
 We see this presumption in Francis Bacon’s statement that in our efforts to understand nature we can “can act and understand no further than [we have] . . . observed in either the operation or the contemplation of the method and order of nature” (New Organon, 1.1).
 Direct experience is foundational for obtaining knowledge, and this position is known as empiricism.
 During the first half of the 18th century, three great philosophers—Locke, Berkeley and Hume—argued for this approach, thus forming a philosophical movement known as British empiricism.
 Contrary to the 17th century rationalist philosophers in Continental Europe, these British empiricists largely denied the role of innate ideas and deduction in the quest for knowledge.
 Instead, they argued, knowledge comes from sensory experience and inductive reasoning.

 The originator of British empiricism was John Locke (1632–1704), who was born into a Puritan family near Bristol, England, his father being an attorney and government official.
 He studied at Oxford University and later worked there in various positions, where he took particular interest in the writings of Descartes and other modern thinkers.
 The direction of Locke’s life shifted dramatically when he accepted employment as the household physician of a prominent British politician who founded the radical Whig party, which opposed the absolute rule of the British monarchy.
 As public opposition to the King was on the increase during this period, Locke’s association with the Whigs forced him to flee to the Netherlands for his safety.
 He returned home after the King was overthrown in the Glorious Revolution of 1688, and subsequently published a steady stream of books that he had been working on for some time.
 The books were instant sensations, and his reputation skyrocketed, rivaling that of Newton.
 He died at age 72, never having married or produced children.
 Locke wrote on a range of subjects, including politics, religion, economics and education.
 His fame as a philosopher, though, rests on his work in two distinct areas.
 First, as a metaphysical philosopher he expounded the empiricist position that there are no innate ideas and all knowledge comes from experience.
 He sets this out in his Essay Concerning Human Understanding (1689).
 Second, as a political philosopher he developed the notion of natural rights in his Two Treatises of Government (1690).
 We will look at each of these.